cloud-carbon-footprint/cloud-carbon-coefficients/README.md

-1. Copy the new lines from the [full results](https://www.spec.org/power_ssj2008/results/power_ssj2008.html) table into the CSV.
+1. Copy the new lines from the [full results](https://www.spec.org/power_ssj2008/results/power_ssj2008.html) table into `data/SPECpower-full-results.csv`
 2. Ensure the "CPU Description" column is clean by following the instructions in [the notebook](coefficients.ipynb).
 3. Run the notebook to calculate the new values.
-4. The final three sections of the notebook - Azure, AWS, GCP - explain where to place the values from the output tables.
+4. See the output notes above for what to do with the values.

 ## Tests